hashicorp/vault-guides/operations/local-replication/README.md

 The first Vault will be the primary, both for performance and for DR replications.
 The second Vault will be the secondary for performance, while the third will be the secondary for DR.

-More information on performance and DR replication can be found HERE
+More information on performance and DR replication can be found https://www.vaultproject.io/docs/enterprise/replication/index.html

 Note: Requires Vault Enterprise binary in your local OS flavor.
 Instructions assume bash and common shell operations.